liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

  The following subsections describe the steps for each of them with more detail.

-### Importing existing Liferay Project from a Plugins SDK [](id=lp-6-1-dgen07-importing-existing-liferay-project-from-a-plugins-sdk-0)
+### Importing existing Liferay Project from a Plugins SDK [](id=lp-6-1-dgen07-importing-existing-
+liferay-project-from-a-plugins-sdk-0)

 An existing Liferay project that has been created by the Plugins SDK but has not yet been added to an Eclipse workspace or have not been added to the current workspace open in Eclipse/Liferay IDE.
-These projects may or may not have .project or .classpath files.
-Whether they do or don’t we will follow the same steps and use the same wizard.
+These projects may or may not have .project or .classpth files.
+Whether they do or don't we will follow the same steps and use the same wizard.

 There are two options to create projects from existing sources, depending on whether you want to create one single project or multiple projects from the same